bkuhn/talks/SCALE-2014/npo-acct.markdown

 + This report doesn't exist:
      + Many non-profits don't even have data-gathering sufficient to run it.

+# Those Who Forget the Past &hellip;

++ What should we do to avoid this vertical market bias?

++ Remember what Luca taught us circa 1509:
+       + double entry accounting is a *math library*.
+       + How many times have you written sqrt(), cos()?
+       + We need a library.

 # More Info / Talk License

 + URLs / Social Networking / Email: